ronaldescobar-u/the-musicians-path/README.md

 ## MOSCOW
 ### Must have
-- User can create an account
+- User can create an account and login
 - User can enroll to existant course
-- User can create new songs
+- User can create/edit/delete songs
-- User can create a course
+- User can create/edit/delete a course
 - User can add/remove songs from their own course
 ### Should have
 - User can add rating to course
-- User can add comment to song
+- User can add/edit/delete comment to song
 ### Could have
-- Support for files instead of/along with plain text tabs
+- Ability to upload files besides plain text tab for a song
+- Ability to add a YouTube link for a song
+- Ability to download added files and open YouTube link
 - Course owner can accept or reject other users' song request to course
 ### Will not have
-- Multiple files per song
-- If file is a video, video player
+- If file is a video, show a video player
+- If file is a PDF, show preview
+- If file is YouTube link, show it embedded instead of opening apart.

 ## Domain model diagram
 ```mermaid